Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Will a USMLE prep course help me pass?

 Yes.
-Every year, hundreds of med school students make the mistake of relying solely on their class work or clinical experience to help prepare them for the USMLE.
+Every year, thousands of med school students make the mistake of relying solely on their class work or clinical experience to help prepare them for the USMLE.
 The better option is to study with a commercial prep course that provides prep materials targeted to your exam.